burlachenkok/exploring-python3/python3-note.md

 1. The interpreter first searches for a built-in module.
 The built-in module names are built-in into the language and are listed in `sys.builtin_module_names`.

-2. Next, intepreter try to find module in a list of directories given by the variable `sys.path`.
-Python programs can modify the `sys.path` variable itself during runtime.
-Importantly, the variable `sys.path` after starting the interpreter as a process Python Runtime initializes this variable with these locations:
+2. Next, intepreter try to find module in a list of directories given by the variable `sys.path`.     * The variable `sys.path` after starting the interpreter containts:

-    * The directory containing the input script (or the current directory).
+    * The directory containing the input script (or the current directory)

-    * Paths in environment variable `PYTHONPATH`.
+    * Paths in environment variable `PYTHONPATH`

-    * The installation-dependent default paths such as the site-packages directory.
+    * The installation-dependent default paths such as the site-packages directory

+    * Python scripts can modify the `sys.path` variable itself during runtime.

 ## About Functions: Now in Details